 The Albida suite is located on the south edge of the camp…

 Each bedroom tent is spacious with large mesh windows for a light and airy feel.
-The tent's walls can be solid canvas in case of rain; huge mesh windows to let air through but not insects, or left completely open.
-(Fortunately they're just a little too small to permit elephants to enter!)
+The tent's walls can be solid canvas in case of rain; huge mesh windows to let air through but not insects, or left completely open during the day.

 Each bedroom has lots of hanging space, a large writing desk, dressing gowns, a very comfy armchair and – in the centre – twin or double beds.
 The bed-side lights are electric, but paraffin lanterns are dotted around outside at night for atmosphere.

 Around the tents, the lounge area and the individual bathrooms are a series of stone walls.
 These have been built, like Chongwe River House, using a unique technique to make them curvy and organic – almost fluid!
 There isn't a straight line in any of these walls and the whole place has the feeling that we'd expect from the Flintstones' house.
-(These suites are all very different in style to the more traditional safari tents at Chongwe River Camp.)
+(The Albida and Cassia suitesare both very different in style to the more traditional safari tents at Chongwe River Camp.)

 Adjacent to each tented bedroom is a bathroom, which is mostly surrounded by one of these curvy stone walls, and partly shaded by a large canvas roof.
-These bathrooms still feel a little open-air in many ways; they look stunning, but aren't suitable for more nervous travellers.
+These bathrooms still feel quite open-air in many ways; they look stunning, but may make some travellers feel a little nervous, especially if you need to use the loo at night.
 Each bathroom has twin sinks, two open-air showers, a flushing toilet and a claw-footed bath.

-The Albida suite is superb for a small family (with older children) or group of friends, but can also be used by two unrelated couples.
-The Cassia Suite is the perfect place for a honeymoon!
+The Albida suite could be a superb option for a small family with older children or a group of friends, but can also be used by two unrelated couples if the main camp is full.